varunteja007006/Half-Baked-Repos/Practice TS/README.md

   email: string;
 };

+/*
+This function 'processUser' should take 'User' type objects as parameters.
+It should also return the type 'User' object

+This way we can avoid the issue we faced in the topic - "Object Parameters in Function" */

 function processUser(user: User): User {
-  return { ...user }; // this function should also return the type 'User' }
+  return { ...user };
+}

 processUser({